DLMedeiro/Achievo/README.md

 used Insomnia to test out and debug API connections and responses used Mongo DB compass to test out database connection and available values

+Learning to use React-hook-form with Material UI's Date picker -> trying out import DatePicker from "react-multi-date-picker";

 Day 12: Implement tutorial learnings to create backend database and API Day 11: